Muted launch for Google’s game-streaming service Stadia

 The benefits go beyond subscription revenue.
 While Stadia itself won’t have ads.
 Google will try to tie Stadia with its other services, like YouTube and its digital assistant.
 Ultimately, as more people use Google services, the company can collect more data on user habits and show more ads targeted to those interests.

-But these tech companies have to compete with gaming stalwarts Sony and Microsoft, both of which have streaming ambitions of their own.
+But these tech companies must compete with gaming stalwarts Sony and Microsoft, both of which have streaming ambitions of their own.
 Unlike Google, they also have decades of experience negotiating with game publishers and navigating the gaming industry.

 Microsoft’s $10-a-month Xbox Game Pass lets players download more than 100 games on the Xbox console at no additional cost.
 The company is also working on a streaming service, Project xCloud, though few details are available.
 Sony’s PlayStation Now, also at $10 a month, or $60 a year, lets users stream or download games on its PlayStation 4 console or a personal computer.